sfxcode/sapphire-core/docs/src/main/paradox/index.md

 # Sapphire Core

-A JavaFX (ScalaFX) Application Framework for Scala User.
+A JavaFX  Application Framework for Scala User.
 It combines scala programming patterns with MVC for building complex JavaFX Applications.

 ## Cross Build

-Build and tested against Scala 2.11/2.12 and JDK 11/12
+Build and tested against Scala 2.12/2.13 and JDK 11/12

 ## Frameworks